Louisiana Voices Educator's Guide

 Material Culture: The Stuff of Life

 Arnow, Jan.
 By Southern Hands: A Celebration of Craft Traditions in the South.
 Oxmoor, 1987.
-Features Coushatta pinestraw baskets, Houma palmetto baskets, cornshuck bags, Coushatta and Houma dolls, Houma model boats, Cajun accordions, wooden boats, Mardi Gras Indian costumes, Cajun Mardi Gras masks, duck decoys, Acadian textiles, and nets from Louisiana, $34.95.
+Features Coushatta pinestraw baskets, Houma palmetto baskets, cornshuck bags, Coushatta and Houma dolls, Houma model boats, Cajun accordions, wooden boats, Mardi Gras Indian costumes, Cajun Mardi Gras masks, duck decoys, Acadian textiles, and nets from Louisiana.

 Blank, Les.
 Yum, Yum, Yum: A Taste of Cajun and Creole Cooking.
 Flower Films, 1990.
 Great Louisiana cooks spin their wisdom while they demonstrate how to make (and eat) scrumptious dishes like crab and shrimp crepes, dirty rice, frog legs, okra étouffée with shrimp, beef tongue, goo courtbouillon, boudin, and candied yams.
-Available from Flower Films, 10341 San Pablo Ave., El Cerrito, CA 94530, 510/525-0942

 Cajun Men Cook: Recipes, Stories, and Food Experiences from Louisiana Cajun Country.
 Beaver Club of Louisiana, 1994.
 Walter S. McIlhenny Community Cookbook Hall of Fame.